Antonis-ge0/TaskManagementApp/README.md

 ---

 ## Run with Docker
+This project includes Docker support for both the frontend and backend.

 > [!NOTE]
 > Before you proceed in any of the following actions make sure to make a .dockerignore file in the app repository
 > with the following: <pre>